chargebyte/chargebyte-docs/docs/source/everest_charging_stack.rst

 * DC charging mode
 * No TLS (Transport Layer Security) enabled for HLC (High Level Communication)
 * 3 phase, 16A fuse limit
-* Simulation of the IDM (Insulation Monitoring Device)
+* Simulation of the IMD (Insulation Monitoring Device)
 * Simulation of the DC Supply Device

 An overview of the EVerest modules is shown in the next section.